 The proportion of female to male in tech is still abysmal, and once we start to make dedicated efforts to support and invest in women entrepreneurs, we will build more sustainable business models that will ultimately impact the economy and humanity at large.

-We need to act more and do less talking to ensure women leadership across all areas in finance!
+We need to act more and do less talking to ensure women’s leadership across all areas of finance!

 This is the eighth article of our Changemakers in FinTech series.
 In the future, we will continue to feature FinTech book authors, TED Talks speakers, lecturers, and influencers from around the world.